Patching Large Drywall Holes: Three Methods That Actually Work

 What you absolutely don't want to do is nick a wire or pipe while cutting.
 Cut slowly, look into the cavity with a flashlight before each cut, and if you see anything, cut around it carefully.

 My neighbor Maria hit a wire while cutting out a damaged section of drywall.
 Fortunately the circuit was off since she'd killed power while working.
 But if it hadn't been, that could have been bad.
 Always kill power to any circuits that might run through the wall you're cutting into.
+OSHA safety guidelines stress the importance of de-energizing circuits before any demolition work.
 Check with a non-contact voltage tester to be sure.

 Making Large Patches Invisible